Michigan Fresh: Using, Storing, and Preserving Tomatoes (HNI17)

 Whole or halved tomatoes – No added liquid

 Raw pack method: Wash tomatoes and dip in boiling water for 30 to 60 seconds or until skins split.
 Then dip in cold water, slip off skins and remove cores.
-Leave whole or halve.
-Add bottled lemon juice or citric acid to jars.
-(See “How to preserve: Acidification.”)
-Add 1/2 teaspoon salt to each pint jar; add 1 teaspoon salt to each quart, if desired.
+Leave whole or halve and trim off any bruised or discolored areas.
+Add bottled lemon juice or citric acid (see acidification directions above).
+Add 1/2 teaspoon salt to each pint jar; 1 teaspoon salt to each quart, if desired.
 Fill jars with raw tomatoes, pressing until spaces between them fill with juice.
-Leave 1/2-inch headspace.
+Leave 1/2 inch headspace.
 Remove air bubbles.
 Wipe jar rims.
 Adjust lids and process.
 Let jars sit undisturbed while they cool from 12 to 24 hours.
 Then remove rings, wash jars and store.

 - Pints 35 minutes & Quarts: 45 minutes at 0-1,000 feet altitude

 - Pints 40 minutes & Quarts: 50 minutes at 1,001-3,000 feet altitude

 - Pints 45 minutes & Quarts: 55 minutes at 3,001-6,000 feet altitude

 - Pints 50 minutes & Quarts: 60 minutes over 6,000 feet altitude

 Processing Option 2 – Process in a dial-gauge pressure canner

 - 11 pounds pressure at 0-2,000 feet altitude